 Leonardo da Vinci–Fiumicino Airport, Rome, Italy

-First thing you need to know about Rome airport is that it has become the first airport in the world to earn 5-Star COVID-19 Airport Rating.
-That was achieved by implementing preventative measures to help reduce the spread of Coronavirus.
-Meaning its safety measures are on the top-notch level!
+The first thing you need to know about Rome airport is that it has become the first airport in the world to earn 5-Star COVID-19 Airport Rating.
+This feat is a great achievement and proves safety measures at Rome airport are top-notch!
 The airport serves as the main hub for Alitalia, the largest Italian airline, and Vueling, a Spanish low-cost carrier.
-Among top busiest airports in Europe it proudly hold the 8th place.
+Among the top busiest airports in Europe, where it proudly holds 8th place.

 Dublin Airport, Ireland

 Dublin Airport (Irish: Aerfort Bhaile Átha Cliath) is a busy hub serving Ireland’s capital city Dublin.
 It hosts flights operated by 20+ airlines, including top air carriers like Qatar Airways, United, Delta, Lufthansa, KLM & more.
-Airport is highly rated by travelers for being clean, conveniently connected to the city which is only 7 km away and offering a nice infrastructure for both arriving and departing passengers.
+The airport is highly rated by travelers because of its convenient location, with the city only 7 km away!

 Vienna International Airport, Austria

-The central geographical location in the heart of Europe and the excellent range of services at Vienna Airport makes it a great entry point to Europe for international travellers.
-Unlike many top European airports, Vienna airport offers free WiFi for all travellers – a generous gesture that makes traveling to or through Vienna a truly pleasant experience!
+The central geographical location in the heart of Europe and the excellent range of services at Vienna Airport make it a great entry point to Europe for international travelers.
+Unlike many top European airports, Vienna airport offers free WiFi for all travelers – a generous gesture that makes traveling to or through Vienna a truly pleasant experience!

 Copenhagen Kastrup Airport, Denmark

-Copenhagen Airport – Københavns, Lufthavn, Kastrup – is the major airport for both Copenhagen, Denmark and the neighbouring Swedish city Malmö.
+Copenhagen Airport – Københavns, Lufthavn, Kastrup – is the major airport for both Copenhagen, Denmark, and the neighboring Swedish city Malmö.
 The airport is located on the island of Amager, so landing here is an exciting experience with spectacular views guaranteed!
-It’s a major hub for Scandinavian air carrier SAS that offers great connection to various US cities.
+It’s a major hub for Scandinavian air carrier SAS that offers great connections to various US cities.